mbychkowski/video-encoding-on-google/docs/virtual-broadcast-truck.md

 ## Objectives

--  Create a Compute Engine instance to generate an SRT video stream (the "sender" instance).
+-  Create a Compute Engine instance to generate an SRT video stream (the "Sender" instance).
--  Create a [Haivision SRT Gateway](https://console.cloud.google.com/marketplace/vm/config/haivision-public/haivision-srt-gateway-payg) instance from Google Cloud Marketplace to prepare an SRT stream for redistribution to multiple destinations (the "gateway" instance).
+-  Create a [Haivision SRT Gateway](https://console.cloud.google.com/marketplace/vm/config/haivision-public/haivision-srt-gateway-payg) instance from [Google Cloud Marketplace](https://console.cloud.google.com/marketplace) to prepare an SRT stream for redistribution to multiple destinations (the "Gateway" instance).
--  Create a Compute Engine instance to encode the SRT stream and write to disk in segments (the "caller" instance).
+-  Create a Compute Engine instance to encode the SRT stream and write to disk in segments (the "Caller" instance).

 ## Costs